ashweeni-b/Coding-Fudamentals/README.md

-## Coding-Fudamentals
+## Problem_Solving

 ___

-This repository consists notes about basic concepts of Coding.
+This repository consists notes about Flowcharts and Pseudocodes.

 ___